zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 - What makes a function or a class easy to test?
 - What is a fixture in testing?
-- (Optional) Look into how you could you automatically add all Vitest functions to every test file without having to import them.
+- (Optional) Look into how to automatically import all Vitest functions to every test file without importing them manually.
 - (Optional) How could you test a Vue component?